PushpendraGupta27/Java-Practice/README.md

 242. Check if a matrix can be converted to another matrix by row and column exchanges
 243. Count zeros in a sorted matrix
 244. Find the number of islands in a matrix (connected 1s)
 245. Find the shortest path in a maze

----

-Let me know if you need further adjustments or additional details!